maximilianh/crisporWebsite/manual/manual.md

 sequence information preformatted for easy ordering from oligo-array manufacturers.

+Additional, specific tools in CRISPOR design primers for all predicted off-targets for a guide and create oligonucleotide tables for saturating mutagenesis of the input sequence.

-We provide below a step by step manual of CRISPOR and CRISPOR batch.
+We provide below a step by step manual of CRISPOR and instructions on how to use the other tools.
 Important information is also directly available on the web pages by hovering the mouse over small information bubbles displayed in orange colour.
 Text displayed in orange colour can be clicked on for further information or more detailed CRISPOR results.

 Input form {#inputform}
 ==========